-They are all licensed by Nintendo (except for Exlene´s), so you can expect them to work as expected (bumps notwithstanding).
-The buttons will detect your presses, and the sticks your pushes.
+They are all licensed by Nintendo (except for Exlene´s), so you can expect them to work fine (bumps notwithstanding).
+The controller will detect your buttons presses and the pushing of its sticks.

 Keep in mind, however, that these are Gamecube imitations, not modern gamepads.
 A lot of them won´t have some functions that you would expect on an eight-generation controller.
 They lack rumble, a gyroscope (i.e. motion controls), NFC sensors, and their triggers are not analog (sensitive to pressure).

 On that note, it´s important to remember that the Switch doesn't detect analog presses.
-That means that the buttons will always be either pressed or not, without any regard for the strength you used to press it.
+This means that on the hybrid console, the buttons will always be either pressed or not, without any regard for the strength you use to push it.
 The controllers with analog triggers will only take advantage of that feature when used on Windows.

 So, are they good controllers?
 They are pretty good at what they are intended to do; play retro games and Smash.
 If you want an all-around good controller optimized for gaming, these are not it, you are better off checking out modded controller guide to find a more useful alternative.

-If you remain unconvinced by the third-party offer and would prefer the original gamepad, there might be another alternative for you...
+If you remain unconvinced by the third-party offering and would prefer the original gamepad, there might be another alternative for you...